 SHSM is a two-year program desgined to help students develop specialized skills in various careers.
 It is career-focused learning which allows students to explore, identify and refine their career pathways while working toward their OSSD.
-Students complete a package of sector specific certifications and course requirements include a two-credit co-op.
+Students complete a package of sector specific certifications, sector-partnered experiences and course requirements include a two-credit co-op.